 No one deserves more special attention than your MOMMA.
 Mother’s Day is that special opportunity one day of the year to make time and attention for your Mom.
 Mother’s Day is only a week and a half away – May 8th!
 Have you made some special plans?
 Have you bought her a special gift?
 The most pure and unconditional love comes from our Mothers.
 Who has been more fiercely protective of you?
 Who held your hand when you were sick or fell down and hurt yourself?
 Who said your art was beautiful? … More… →

 One never knows when an opportunity may come along to be a hero.
-It is never planned, and probably the last thing on your mind at the time.
-My friend, G, loves to snorkel and spent many an afternoon at the far end of the lagoon at the North Beach in the deeper water where the fish and other sea creatures are thick and flourishing.
-The lagoon is the perfect place to snorkel because the water is so clear and it’s shallow a long way out until you get near the rocks and the bridge.
-One morning … More… →
+It is never planned, and probably the last thing on your mind at that moment.
+My friend, G, loves to snorkel and spent many an afternoon at the far end of the lagoon at the North Beach on Isla Mujeres, Mexico, in the deeper water where the fish and other sea creatures are thick and flourishing.
+The lagoon is the perfect place to snorkel because the water is so clear and it’s shallow a long way out until you get near the rocks and the … More… →

 We’ve been researching all kinds of travel accessories to see if there are any that are truly worthwhile, and which ones are just another tech toy to take up more precious room in your carry-on.
 But I wish they would invent one friggin’ cord that works in ALL DEVICES.
 I’m really tired of packing all these individual cords and chargers and accessories for each devices.
 Aren’t you?
 Of course we all have a cell phone or an Ipad or a small laptop today with many travel apps to guide us in our travels.
 Be they for maps or … More… →